-Core Memory, a performing arts venture based in Rhode Island, invites you to join us on Saturday, December 9, 2017 to meet pianist Dongwon Lee and cellist Jiyoung Choi, and enjoy a performance of great music by Schubert, Schoenberg, Chopin, Ravel, and Debussy.
-The concert will take place in a private home near Wakefield, Rhode Island.
+Core Memory Concerts, a performing arts project based in Rhode Island, invites you to join us on Saturday, December 9, 2017 to meet pianist Dongwon Lee and cellist Jiyoung Choi, and enjoy a performance of great music by Schubert, Schoenberg, Chopin, Ravel, and Debussy.

 |Arnold Schoenberg||Drei Klavierstücke, Op.
 11||1909|